-The federal student loan payment freeze is set to end after January 31, 2022.
+The federal student loan payment freeze is set to expire after May 1, 2022.
 For the 42.9 million Americans with federal student loan debt, that means resuming payments — often totaling hundreds to thousands of dollars — each month.

 If you’re feeling anxious about the end of federal student loan payment suspension, here’s what you need to know to prepare:

 What’s the history of the federal student loan payment freeze?

 March 2020: The CARES Act passes, freezing federal student loan payments through December 31, 2020 among other pandemic relief measures.